A Sheep in the Deep

 A Sheep in the Deep is a 1962 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones and Maurice Noble.
 The short was released on February 10, 1962, and stars Ralph Wolf and Sam Sheepdog.

 Like all Ralph Wolf and Sam Sheepdog shorts, this short is mostly composed of visual gags.
 Mel Blanc provided for the voices of all the characters.
 It is the sixth short featuring Ralph Wolf and Sam Sheepdog, as well as the last cartoon featuring Ralph Wolf and Sam Sheepdog to be directed by Jones (their next appearance was in Woolen Under Where, released in 1963 and directed by Phil Monroe and Richard Thompson).
-It was also the first of the last two cartoons featuring them to be written by Chuck Jones (the previous cartoons were written by Michael Maltese, who had already left for Hanna-Barbera in 1959.
+It was also the first of the last two cartoons featuring them to be written by Jones (the previous cartoons were written by Michael Maltese, who had already left for Hanna-Barbera in 1959.
 The second was Woolen Under Where).

 Plot

 Like all Ralph Wolf and Sam Sheepdog shorts, this one revolves around Ralph Wolf trying to steal the sheep which Sam Sheepdog is guarding.
 Like Ready, Woolen and Able, this short begins with a juxtaposition of how Ralph and Sam get to work.
 Sam wakes up at dawn and takes a leisurely stroll to work as Ralph sleeps in and the sun rises.
 Just as Sam reaches the time clock and lifts his hair to read the time, Ralph's alarm clock goes off, triggering the conveyor system that he uses to get to work.
 A claw lifts his blanket, his bed tilts, dropping him into a trap door where he falls into the shower.
 After a second in the shower, a spring below him engages, sending him into a towel and onto a roller skate.
 As he rides the roller skate down its rail and dries off with the towel, he is fed a slice of toast and coffee.
 Finally, he grabs his lunch from a hook and rides the roller skate out his front door, down the path, and punches into work before Sam.
 As always, the two merrily greet each other.